Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 What Causes Neuropathy?

-Understanding the cause of your neuropathy isn’t just academic — it directly determines which treatments will work best for you.
+Understanding the cause of your neuropathy isn’t just academic — it directly determines which treatments will work for you.
 Here are the most common causes I see in my Naperville practice:

 Spinal nerve compression.
 Herniated discs, spinal stenosis, and other structural problems can compress nerve roots where they exit the spine, causing symptoms that mimic or overlap with peripheral neuropathy.

 Nutritional deficiencies.
 B vitamins — particularly B12, B6, and B1 (thiamine) — are critical for nerve health.
-Deficiencies are more common than most people realize, especially in older adults and those taking certain medications like metformin or proton pump inhibitors.
+Deficiencies are more common than most people realize, especially in older adults and those taking medications like metformin or proton pump inhibitors.

 Other causes include alcohol use, infections (Lyme disease, shingles, HIV), kidney disease, thyroid disorders, physical trauma, and certain medications beyond chemotherapy.